katiana22/TL-DeepONet/README.md

 In our latest work, we propose a novel framework which exploits information from pre-trained (source) deep neural operators (DeepONets), for fast and accurate task-specific partial differential equation (PDE) learning (target).

-The key ingredients of this approach is:
+The key ingredients of this approach are:
 * the extraction of domain-invariant features,
 * the embedding of conditional distributions on a reproducing kernel Hilbert space (RKHS) and
 * the self-adaptive learning of penalizing parameters which allows adaptation between source and target domains.